Join us for the first in our new Llewellyn Virtual Author Forum Series!

 Readers, please enjoy this guest blog post by Dr. Debbie Palmer, author of the new Mindful Beauty.

-Readers, please enjoy this guest blog post by A. Paul Miller, author of The Mindful of Calm.
+Readers, please enjoy this guest blog post by Simon Court, author of the new The Magic of Pathworking.

 Magic, or the Western Esoteric Tradition, captured my mind at an early age.
 It seemed simple and straightforward to learn and progress through study and work, especially as a member of a reputable order or school.
 I applied to a group and was accepted, beginning the daily meditation work and text study.
 This was Qabalistic magic and I devoured the basics of the background theory, the Tree of Life, the correspondences, the method and structure of ritual.
 I was immersed in it.
 Then everything changed.